 To raise your Adjust-A-Bench simply lift each end of your bench to the desired level.
 To lower your Adjust-A-Bench depress the foot pedal.
 Because of the safety spring attached to the foot pedal, nothing will happen until you lift the end of the bench top.
 Once lifted, the ratchet disengages and the bench can be lowered.
 Lower the bench to a point below the desired level.
 Release the foot pedal and raise the bench up to the new level.
 It is wise to finish any adjustment by raising the bench from a lower setting, thus allowing the ratchet rod to positively engage with a pair of teeth.
 Positive engagement will be signaled by a loud click.

 The Adjust-A-Bench system is very flexible.
 The rails which run lengthwise under the bench and hold the two leg sets apart, are made by you to whatever length your bench top dictates.
-Typically benches are between 5' and 6' long, but I know that Adjust-A--Bench legs have been used on 4' x 8' assembly tables.
-The rails on these are 6' long and the base was made wider by the addition of the caster package.
-Each caster package is made to order given your bench top's size.
-The wheels mount to a beam which is made longer or shorter to accommodate the width of your top Additionally, when the mobility offered by the caster package is not desired (note: the caster package provides more than mobility.
-See "what can the caster package do for my bench?" below).
-Provision has been made for the addition of a foot to each leg set so that wider tops may be accommodated.
-The built-in adaptability of the Adjust-A-Bench system allows you to give versatility and bench top height adjustment.
+Typically benches are between 5' and 6' long, but we know that Adjust-A--Bench legs have been used on 4' x 8' assembly tables and benches as long as twelve feet.
+In these cases, the base was made wider by the addition of the caster package.
+(See "what can the caster package do for my bench?" below).
+On the other hand, the most used benches in our own shop are 2'x3' and allow us to move parts from machine station to station throughout the shop very easily.